-These free crossword puzzles will keep your senior entertained and exercise their brain.
+These free crossword puzzles will keep your older adult entertained and exercise their brain.
 You might even want to print a few for yourself to enjoy!

-Tip: If the puzzle still isn’t large enough for your senior to easily see, you can make it bigger by changing the print settings.
+Tip: If the puzzle still isn’t large enough for your older adult to easily see, you can make it bigger by changing the print settings.
 Use “print preview” to make sure the puzzle still fits on the paper.

 Get new puzzles every month

-Every month, Q.E.T.S. publishes new free puzzles – 5 standard crosswords, 5 free form crosswords (a non-square shape), and 1 or 2 word search puzzles.
+Every month, Q.E.T.S. publishes new free puzzles – 5 standard crosswords, 5 free form crosswords (a non-square shape), and some word search puzzles.

 There’s also an extensive archive with dozens of each type of puzzle from previous months.

-Here are a few scaled-down images to show you what two of the puzzle types look like.
+Here are a few scaled-down images to show you what the puzzle types look like.
 When you print them, they’ll be larger than what you see here.